 Way a French person uses this noise: Informal way of saying “what” if you didn’t hear something.
-Tells the person you’re in conversation with to repeat what they said.
+Tells the person you’re speaking with to repeat what they said.

 Way an American uses this noise: I think an American would say “huh?” which is used in the same way.
 Just pronounced differently.

-So there you have it… the noises French people make
+So there you have it… the French filer words and noises French people make

 That was my roundup of all the French noises I find interesting.
 And again, what stands out to me is that these noises are all characteristically French.
 Tom does NOT do any of them in English!
 Although he says I have a few American sounds of my own that he finds equally amusing.
 Maybe he should do a guest post on that.
 Would you read it??

 Can any of you out there relate to the noises French people make?
-Have any of you non-native French speakers incorporated any of these sounds into your French?
+Have any of you non-native French speakers incorporated any of these sounds and French filler words into your French?
 Any non-native English speakers want to chime in with weird English speaking noises?

 Check out my follow-up post about the strange noises Americans make here >>

 Did I leave any noises out?
-This is by no means an all-inclusive list and is, as always, just my opinion.
-Just a starting point, so please, JUMP IN!
+This is by no means an all-inclusive list and is just a starting point, so please, JUMP IN!

 BIG P.S.: If you took the time to read this far and/or listen to a clip or two above of the noises French people make, would you please take a moment to comment or share?
 It would mean a lot to me!
 Thank you, readers!